Skip to navigation Skip to content

 Full-time participation in AMEP is 20 hours (15 hours face-to-face and 5 hours non-contact) per week.

-Participants can arrange to meet their participation in AMEP during their Work for the Dole Phase.
-The job seeker does not have to complete any additional hours in another activity but is still required to meet their mutual obligation requirements listed above.
+Participants can fully meet their participation requirements during their Work for the Dole Phase by undertaking AMEP.
+The job seeker does not have to complete any additional hours in another activity but is still required to meet all other mutual obligation requirements.

 Part-time participation

 Any number of hours less than 20 hours per week (less than 15 hours face-to-face and 5 hours non-contact) participation in AMEP is considered as part-time.
-There is no minimum number of hours required to be studied.
+There is no minimum number of hours of study required.

 Job Plan